 2. Leadfeeder

-Leadfeeder is a website visitor tracking tool that offers source tracking, scoring, capture, and segmentation of leads to enhance your sales and marketing efforts.
-Their account-level visitor identification technology ties in every visitor back to a company.
-It also offer reports that can be integrated with many of the major CRMs and analysis of how warm the leads are.
+Leadfeeder is a website visitor tracking tool that offers source tracking, lead scoring, capture, and segmentation to enhance sales and marketing efforts.
+Its account-level visitor identification ties every visit back to a company — with CRM integrations, lead warmth scoring, and filtering by industry or company size built in.

 3. Salespanel